All Episodes

 So happy for this person, whoever it is.

-All right, I don't recommend anybody smoke.
+I don't recommend anybody smoke.

 I wouldn't want my kids smoking.

-My parents smoked when I was young, I smoked, smoked cigars for years.
+When I was young, I smoked, smoked cigars for years.

 It just didn't happen.

-No, the the wind blew them over.
+No, the wind blew him over.

 That's what we were told.